 – When we have established making the 1399p we intend to make an new version of the Edward Preston 1397 which is a medium sized router plane.
 We also have plans for a small brass dovetailing hammer.
 If you have any suggestions please register with us.

 3. What will the 1399P be made from?

 – The main part of the tool is a high quality ductile iron casting made here in the UK, the loose parts are mild steel or brass and the wooden handles are made from sustainably grown hardwood, the prototype handles are made of Beech.

 4. When can we buy the tools?

-– The first batch of 1399 planes will be available via the Kickstarter crowdfunding launch in early 2020.
-Following the success of that they will be available on line here.
+– The first batch of 1399 planes will be available via the Kickstarter crowdfunding, the launch has been delayed due to the pandemic.

 5. What happens if you don’t get all the kickstarter money?

 – We have set the kickstarter goal as low as we can that enables us to get started manufactring the tools.
 If we do not reach our Kickstarter goal we will need to reconsider how we bring the tool to market.

 – We plan to launch the KickStarter as soon as we feel we have generated enough interest in our project.
 If enough people register via this website we will launch immediately so if you have not done so already please register now.